 The maker community gave me the courage to do what I love and the foundation upon which to forge my own path.
-But when I was in the throes of growing my business, I had to give it my complete attention, with hardly a moment to take a deep breath—let alone share, advise, or connect with the community who had given me my start.
+But when I was in the throes of growing my business, I had to give it my complete attention, with hardly a moment to take a deep breath, let alone share, advise, or connect with the community who had given me my start.
 Now that I have the time to step back and reflect on what helped me succeed, I’ve shifted my attention towards sharing the lessons I’ve learned and giving back to the community that launched my career.

 Nowadays, the landscape is more congested and competitive than ever.
 Even innovative, purpose-driven brands that kick ass on social media must go the extra mile to stand out against others like them, offering specialized products that meet the needs of conscientious, sophisticated audiences.
 Facing increasing demands for authenticity, transparency, and quality, today’s makers and entrepreneurs are driven to redefine excellence.
 They’re fueled by a passion for their product, an entrepreneurial fire, and a desire to build a better world—all while meeting their own standards for self-fulfillment along the way.

 I am living proof that success is possible, despite the remarkably high bar that’s been set.
 And with the benefit of the know-how that took me over seven years to amass, I’m offering this book as a springboard to supermakers like you.
-I’ve put it all in these pages—from my days hand-pouring deodorant in the kitchen, to heading up a 150-employee company.
+I’ve put it all in these pages, from my days hand-pouring deodorant in the kitchen, to heading up a 150-employee company.
 This book contains not just my own story, but all the lessons I learned along the way.
 My hope is that it will help you bypass years of toil or self-doubt, so you too can embrace and become the supermaker you are.

 Part I: Make It Yours